Originally published by the Institute for Child Development.

 I came to understand that my emotions of anger, frustration, exhaustion, and bitterness were normal.
 My therapist helped me see that feeling love for a person abusing me–even a child–was not natural, normal, or healthy.
 It’s unfair to expect adoptive mothers to love children with these extreme behaviors and issues.
 Faking-it-until-you-make it in front of friends, family, and professionals is not the answer.
 “It’s unreasonable to force a parent to bond with a child whose behaviors have led to his or her PTSD,” said Institute for Attachment and Child Development Executive Director Forrest Lien.
 “The whole family needs healing in order to foster parent-child attachments.”
 These mothers need compassion, understanding, and support rather than shame and guilt.The whole family needs healing in order to foster parent-child attachments.
 These mothers need compassion, understanding, and support rather than shame and guilt.
 Click To Tweet

 With the proper support and therapy there is hope for healing.
 There are treatments for kids with RAD that can help them learn to have healthy relationships.
 Their adoptive families can come to embrace and genuinely care for them.
 Keeping our uncomfortable, but true, feelings a secret makes it harder, if not impossible, to get the help we need.

 For the sake of Carol, and countless other moms who have been shamed into the shadows, I choose to be a silence breaker.
-I’m not proud that I don’t love my son, but I’m no longer ashamed.
+I’m not proud that I don’t love my son in that emotional way, but I’m no longer ashamed.